 IIMHL and IIDL help leaders connect, share knowledge, and apply innovations to improve services.
 IIMHL and IIDL are government funded initiatives.

-Each country has an allocation and New Zealand was allocated 30 places at the Exchange and all places have now been taken.
+Each country had an allocation and New Zealand was allocated 30 places at the Exchange.

 For further information please email firstname.lastname@example.org